-The signature of the petitioner or petitioner's attorney is required on the petition
+The signature of the petitioner or petitioner's attorney is required on the petition.

-11. SETTLEMENTS
+11. SETTLEMENTS/STIPULATIONS

 A settlement agreed upon between petitioner and respondent must be approved by the county board and must reflect whether the assessor agrees with the settlement.
 Proposed stipulations/settlements must be executed on forms available at the county board of taxation.
+If the board approves the settlement, it will enter judgment incorporating the settlement.
 If the board disapproves the settlement, the board will notify the parties of the denial and will schedule a hearing for the appeal.